ANIML SC 1017RW - Animal Handling & Husbandry I (Vet Bio)

 General Course Information

-Course Code ANIML SC 1017RW Course Animal Handling & Husbandry I (Vet Bio) Coordinating Unit School of Animal and Veterinary Sciences Term Semester 1 Level Undergraduate Location/s Roseworthy Campus Units 3 Contact Up to 6 hours per week Available for Study Abroad and Exchange Y Restrictions Available to BSc (Veterinary Bioscience) students or with agreement from the Course Coordinator Course Description The course will provide students with a basic understanding of production animals, horses, companion and laboratory animals and their respective industries in Australia and overseas.
+Course Code ANIML SC 1017RW Course Animal Handling & Husbandry I (Vet Bio) Coordinating Unit School of Animal and Veterinary Sciences Term Semester 1 Level Undergraduate Location/s Roseworthy Campus Units 3 Contact Up to 6 hours per week Available for Study Abroad and Exchange N Restrictions Available to BSc (Veterinary Bioscience) students only Course Description The course will provide students with a basic understanding of production animals, horses, companion, wildlife and laboratory animals and their respective industries in Australia and overseas.
 A general overview of agricultural production will also be covered.
-Themes to be studied include: the role of animals in society, livestock agricultural systems; the equine industry; biology and husbandry of companion animals and lab animals; agricultural economics; and the effects of animal husbandry on welfare.
-There will be tutorials covering library and computer based information retrieval skills and specific animal handling topics.
-Practical exercises will include instruction on the handling of sheep, cattle, horses, poultry, pigs and small animals.
+Themes to be studied include: livestock agricultural systems; the equine industry; biology and husbandry of companion animals, wildlife and lab animals; agricultural economics intensive animal production systems, and the effects of animal husbandry on welfare.
+There will be tutorials covering library and computer based information retrieval skills and specific animal husbandry topics.
+Practical exercises will include instruction on the handling of sheep, cattle, horses, poultry, pigs, alpacas, dogs and small animals.

 Course Coordinator: Dr Will van Wettere